-Although there is a scarcity of data on the prevalence of (illegal) abortions, the Federation of Reproductive Health Associations Malaysia (FRHAM) has estimated that there are about 90,000 abortions annually in Malaysia.10 The Reproductive Rights Advocacy Alliance Malaysia (RRAAM) report that there are an estimated 240 clinics nationwide offering abortion services, but not all have been vetted for quality of care or safety.11
+Although there is a scarcity of data on the prevalence of (illegal) abortions, the Federation of Reproductive Health Associations Malaysia (FRHAM) has estimated that there are about 90,000 abortions annually in Malaysia.
+The Reproductive Rights Advocacy Alliance Malaysia (RRAAM) report that there are an estimated 240 clinics nationwide offering abortion services, but not all have been vetted for quality of care or safety.
+The safety of the safety